 - Have more than one degree or attend multiple institutions of higher education?
 Explain what they are and why you pursued them to help your pre-scientist understand the difference between community college, undergraduate, graduate school, postdoc, etc. Did you know you wanted to pursue graduate school when you began your college journey?
 If not, how did you decide it was right for you?

 - What should a middle schooler be thinking about or doing now to set them up to be prepared to apply for college at the end of high school?
 What should they NOT be worrying about yet?

 - Describe how higher education has opened up opportunities for you.

 - Create a timeline with highlights from each year beginning with your college search to finding a job post college to show your higher education path.

 Round 3: Overcoming Obstacles

-The theme for round three is overcoming obstacles, which I think everyone would agree feels extra relevant heading into 2022!
+The theme for round three is overcoming obstacles, which I think everyone would agree continues to be relevant as we navigate 2022!
 We often hear from our teachers that this round is most impactful for their students.
 At the end of last year, one teacher shared, “My students were VERY inspired by the overcoming of challenges that their scientists faced.
 My students were encouraged and felt more connected to their scientists.”

 In one or two paragraphs, describe a time when you had to persevere in the face of challenge.
 Explain how that experience has helped you become a more successful STEM professional.
 Please interpret this prompt in a way that makes sense to you; it is intentionally vague.
 We acknowledge each person has faced unique professional and personal obstacles, and that the challenges you face may not be the same ones your pen pal has or will face.
 We also realize some obstacles are deeply personal, and may not be stories or topics you are comfortable sharing.
 If you decide to discuss a sensitive topic, we encourage your willingness to be open, and welcome questions that may come up!